Blog Layout

 3. Your contact information, including your full name, mailing address, phone number, and email address.

 4. The date the tenant must move out.
-This should be the last date on the lease, or one that you have both reached an agreement on.
+This should be the last date on the lease, or one that you have both reached an lease agreement on.

 a person on a sofa reading papers